 Every year, a fresh batch of think-pieces argue to put Daylight Savings Time (DST) out of its misery.
 Some also propose simple, feasible ways to cease the clock-fiddling nonsense and unify time zones.
 I concede that there’s a compelling case for retiring the bi-annual tradition of moving around an hour of daylight.
 But — but — I don’t care.
-This Saturday at 2 a.m., we will sacrifice an hour of sleep for DST.
+This Saturday at 2 a.m., we will sacrifice an hour for DST.
 Plenty of people will groan.
 I say, take it.
-Take my 60 minutes of rest and let me resume basking in the sun after work.
+Take my 60 minutes and let me resume basking in the sun after work.

 I already get the sads, and perhaps full-on SAD, when autumn days get colder and shorter.
 Let’s say I’m walking to the subway on a cruel December afternoon.
 My hood is up.
 My head is down.
-The only traces of snow are the garbage-infused ice mounds lining the sidewalks.
+The only traces of snow are garbage-infused ice mounds lining the sidewalks.
 In this state, that hour of daylight is negligible.
 I’m going dark anyway.
 Let me sink into the penetralia of my sunless, Seamless existence.

 And then — the stretch of empty wine bottles and takeout trays known as February releases us from its jaw.
 The temperature shows us mercy.
 I start to see the light — quite literally — during formerly dim afternoon coffee runs.
 And I burden people with texts like this: